jameshenegan/perplexity-clone/README.md

   - **UpdatedGoogleResponses**
   - **WebsiteRefinerModelResponses**
   - etc.
-- Each folder will have several files: one file per "response"
+- Each folder will have several files: one file per "trial"

-### Example Run
+## Single Trial of Experiment

 - :white_check_mark: Declare a **Trial Number**
 - :white_check_mark: Select a **query** to use for the current trial.
   - Example: Where to buy life insurance in Mississippi?
 - :white_check_mark: Submit the query to google
 - :white_check_mark: Store the response from Google in **InitialGoogleReponses**
 - :white_check_mark: Retrieve the stored InitialGoogleReponse.
 Check to see if SFBLIC is in the top K links.
 If not, add it.
 Store the results in **UpdatedGoogleResponses**.
 - :white_check_mark: Retrieve the Updated Google Responses.
 For each of the top K links,
   - Fetch the HTML associated with the link
   - Get the raw text associated with the HTML
   - Store the raw text in RawTextFromHTML
 - :white_check_mark: For each element of raw text that was stored,
   - Use the **Website Refiner Model** to filter the raw text to the **refined text**: text that is relevant to the query
   - Store the response from the Website Refiner Model in **WebsiteRefinerModelResponses**.
-- Use the **Corpus Refiner Model** to filter the corpus to information that may be relevant to the query.
+- :white_check_mark: Use the **Corpus Refiner Model** to filter the corpus to information that may be relevant to the query.
 Store the response in **CorpusRefinerModelResponses**.
 - For each of the M improvement methods,
   - Use the **Improver Model** to either edit or augment the refined text associated with the SFBLIC website, along with the refined text for the other top K links.
   - Store the results from the Improver model in **ImproverModelResponses**.